 My HELLP Syndrome Gets Help

-I was admitted to UC Davis Hospital in February, 2012, with HELLP Syndrome (A life-threatening pregnancy complication, a variant of preeclampsia.
+I was admitted to UC Davis Hospital in February, 2012, with HELLP Syndrome (HELLP is a life-threatening pregnancy complication, a variant of preeclampsia.
 Both conditions usually occur during the later stages of pregnancy).
 I had undergone 7 weeks of misdiagnosed early onset symptoms, at a different hospital system.

 NEC (Necrotizing Entercolitis)